KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-MusicPlayer by bugsounet](https://github.com/bugsounet/EXT-MusicPlayer)

+1. Recommendation: Found `https://cdnjs.cloudflare.com` in file `EXT-MusicPlayer.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-1. Information: There are updates for 8 dependencie(s):
+2. Information: There are updates for 8 dependencie(s):
    - @electron/rebuild          ^3.6.0  →   ^3.6.2
    - @eslint/js                ^8.57.0  →  ^9.12.0
    - @stylistic/eslint-plugin   ^1.8.1  →   ^2.9.0